Greenheart/reconnect.earth/src/data/reconnect.md

 -   to reclaim our agency - we're citizens rather than mere consumers.
 -   to reclaim our time and energy
 -   this needs to happen both individually and collectively
+-   Refer to a resource: https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs

 ### Why it is important to Reclaim

 -   to create space for the deeper cultural and economic transformation we need to make in order to handle the metacrisis.
 -   so we can thrive in life while doing good in the world.
 We must start with self-compassion before we can widen our circles of compassion to others, our communities, bioregions and the world.
 -   so you can choose what you want - rather than what others want you to choose
+-   The more we reclaim, the more we can widen our circles of compassion from self to others to the whole living Earth.

 ### How you can learn more and practice this